yukiyuli/yukiyuli/README.md

 - 👑 Hi, my name is Yuki
-- 👩‍💻 I'm now a student @ Vanier college, learning software development.
+- 👩‍💻 I'm now a student @ Vanier College, learning software development.
 - 💻 I have knowledge of HTML, CSS, JS, Java, SpringBoot.
 I'm currently learning React, Andorid studio and Flask.
 - 🏃‍♀️ I'm a running-lover.
 I like hiking and camping as well.
 - 🐶 I'm also the owner of Akita, koko.